coverclock/com-diag-rodeo/README.md

 com-diag-rodeo
 ==============

-Musings with GNU Octave and Curtis/Orbital Mechanics for Engineering Students
+Musings with GNU Octave and Orbital Mechanics

 # Acknowledgements